This story was originally published and last updated .

 Once you get access, open the Settings app, select 'Device Options,' tap 'Developer Options,' press 'Background process limit' (it's near the bottom), and set it to 2 processes.

 Now your Fire tablet will only keep two apps running in the background, at a maximum.
 If you want to turn this off later, just go back to the option and set it to 'Standard limit'.
+The setting is also usually reset after a reboot, so if you notice your tablet becoming slow, check to see if it's still enabled.

 There's no getting around the bottom-of-the-barrel processors that Amazon puts in its tablets, but hopefully some of these steps helped speed up your tablet a little bit.